 After a patient presents symptoms or a testicle irregularity is found upon examination, a doctor will order image testing, likely an ultrasound.
 A testicular mesothelioma ultrasound is a non-invasive, low-risk procedure that uses sound waves to create a picture of the scrotum.
 The ultrasound may show any swelling like hydrocele or masses that may have developed.
 Studies have suggested that about 56% of testicular mesothelioma patients present hydrocele, while about 33% present some solid mass in the testes.

-Though a blood test can make a doctor more confident in a mesothelioma diagnosis, the only definitive way to diagnose the cancer is through a tissue biopsy.
-The biopsy will usually be the last step of the diagnostic process if a doctor suspects cancer.
-The biopsy will provide insight to the cell type, stage of the disease, and a patient’s prognosis.
+Though a blood test can suggest a mesothelioma diagnosis, the only definitive way to diagnose the cancer is through a tissue biopsy.
+The biopsy will usually be the last step of the diagnostic process, and will determine cell type and staging.
+This will then offer insight into a patient’s prognosis.
 Additional tests may be performed to better determine metastasis to the lymph nodes or other parts of the body and secondary tumors.

 Testicular Mesothelioma Stages

 Testicular Mesothelioma Treatment

-As with other forms of mesothelioma, this rare diagnosis is also often treated with a multimodal approach that combines surgery, chemotherapy, and radiation therapy.
+Testicular mesothelioma has most commonly been treated with a multimodal approach that combines surgery, chemotherapy and radiation therapy.
 Whether or not to pursue aggressive mesothelioma treatment will be largely determined by if the disease is still localized or has metastasized.
 Treatment options will be more limited as the cancer becomes more advanced.

 Researchers have found that an optimal treatment for localized disease consists of a radical inguinal orchiectomy, a surgical procedure that removes one or both testicles and the spermatic cord.
 This surgery is considered the standard of care for all testis cancers, though there are some testis-sparing options available for some patients.
 Since studies have shown testicular mesothelioma often only affects one testicle when localized, a less aggressive surgery may be an option for some patients.
 However, one study found the recurrence rate dropped by nearly 25% for those patients who opted for the more radical surgery.